 Unlike some cities, Siloam Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Siloam Springs are a mix of both white- and blue-collar jobs.
-Overall, Siloam Springs is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Siloam Springs who work in office and administrative support (13.37%), sales jobs (10.45%), and management occupations (8.72%).
+Overall, Siloam Springs is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Siloam Springs who work in office and administrative support (9.51%), teaching (9.49%), and sales jobs (8.53%).

-The per capita income in Siloam Springs in 2010 was $17,798, which is middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $71,192 for a family of four.
+The per capita income in Siloam Springs in 2018 was $19,466, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $77,864 for a family of four.
 However, Siloam Springs contains both very wealthy and poor people as well.

-Siloam Springs is a somewhat ethnically-diverse city.
+Siloam Springs is an extremely ethnically-diverse city.
 The people who call Siloam Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Siloam Springs residents report their race to be White, followed by Native American.
 Siloam Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.78% of the city’s residents.
-Important ancestries of people in Siloam Springs include English, Irish, French , and Scottish.
+People of Hispanic or Latino origin account for 22.41% of the city’s residents.
+Important ancestries of people in Siloam Springs include German, Irish, English, European, and Dutch.

 The most common language spoken in Siloam Springs is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Polish.